-- Running, Jogging, Biking, Swimming and Walking to authorized areas. - Training areas, including those adjacent to the cantonment area, are OFF-LIMITS! - For example, training areas (TA) that border housing areas. - Residents are not authorized to walk their pets, hike, bike, or run within these areas. - When TA's are not being used for Soldier training, they may be open for hunting. - Hunters MUST check into areas following the directions on iSportsman at https://FortNovosel.isportsman.net
+- Running, Jogging, Biking, Swimming and Walking to authorized areas. - TA's, including those adjacent to the cantonment area, are OFF-LIMITS! - For example, TA's that border housing areas... - Residents are not authorized to walk their pets, hike, bike, or run within these areas. - When TA's are not being used for Soldier training, they may be open for hunting. - Hunters MUST check into areas following the directions on iSportsman at https://novosel.isportsman.net/